TobiasLoader/Home/index.md

 #### [1.
 Supervised-Deep-Neural-Network](https://tobiasloader.github.io/Supervised-Deep-Neural-Network)

-Important note regarding my personal statement: the reinforcement learning neural network referenced in my personal statement is a continuation of the supervised version described here.
+<ins>Important note regarding my personal statement</ins>: the reinforcement learning neural network referenced in my personal statement is a continuation of the supervised version described here.
 To view the reinforcement version please scroll down to the ’Flag-It-AI-Game’, listed under 'Projects in Progress’.

 I originally wrote a python supervised learning neural network over Winter 2018, and converted *[the network to P5](https://tobiasloader.github.io/Neural-Network-P5)* in Spring 2019, as I wanted to be able to include a UI.
 The user can now determine certain properties of the network, such as the number of hidden layers and the number of nodes per layer.